MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 ## Verify the installation

-Once your client VM is set up, check that you have installed the AKS engine.
+Once your client VM is set up, check that you have installed the AKS Engine.

 1. Connect to your client VM.
 2. Run the following command: